AdasRakieta/inventory-app/PROJECT_PLAN.md

 - Build: ✅ PASS (`.\gradlew.bat assembleDebug --stacktrace`)
 - APK generated: `app\build\outputs\apk\debug\app-debug.apk`
 - Ready for device testing

+### ✅ Splash screen / Logo (COMPLETED)
+Added legacy splash screen showing app logo centered on brand background.

+How to swap in your PNG logo:
+- Put your PNG as `app/src/main/res/drawable/ic_app_logo.png` (it will override the vector placeholder)
+- The splash uses `@drawable/ic_app_logo` automatically
+- Optional: later we can also update adaptive app icon to use the same artwork

 **Next Steps:**
 1. Install APK on scanner device and verify no crash